saamauro92/docume/README.md

 #### Features Left to Implement

 - I would like users to be able to log in with GitHub and Facebook.
-- I would like users to be able to change the code editor in the forms.
-- I would like users to be able to change the code editor in the forms.
+- I would like users to have a code editor in the create doc post form.

-- I would like to add a live likes counter.
+- I would like to add a likes live counter.

  ## Known Bugs
- - Mobile version: When click on profile links they will not display
+ - Mobile version: When click on profile links menu it will not show up.

 ## Database Schema